mathieujobin/beanstalk-docker-deploy/README.md

 If you don't, that might get in your way.

-Your project will need a .deploy_vars file such as this one.
+Your project will need a .deploy_vars file such as this one. double quotes are necessary as this file is both loaded in bash and ruby

 ```
+DOCKER_TAG_PREFIX="abcdef"
 GPG_ENV_PREFIX="ABCDEF"
 GPG_DEBUG=false
 DOCKER_REMOTE="0123456789.dkr.ecr.us-east-1.amazonaws.com"